Inositol trisphosphate modification of ion transport in rough endoplasmic reticulum.

 Abstract

-The ion transport properties of the rough endoplasmic reticulum (RER) from liver have been defined by using measurements of active and potential gradient-driven transport.
+The ion transport properties of the rough endoplasmic reticulum (RER) from liver were defined by using measurements of active and potential gradient-driven transport.
 The Ca2+ pump is shown to be electrogenic, and both ATP and potential difference is able to drive vanadate-inhibitable Ca2+ uptake into the RER.
 ATP-dependent Ca2+ transport into the RER depends on the presence of tetraethylammonium-sensitive cation conductance and a furosemide-inhibited cation/chloride cotransport pathway.
-Inositol trisphosphate does not affect either of the monovalent ion translocation systems but activates a Ca2+ conductance in the RER, allowing efflux of RER Ca2+ stores into the cytosol in exchange for K+ uptake.
+Inositol triphosphate does not affect either of the monovalent ion translocation systems but activates a Ca2+ conductance in the RER, allowing efflux of RER Ca2+ stores into the cytosol in exchange for K+ uptake.